BabyPulmo/docs/submission/qa-prep.md

 # Q6 — “How do you handle privacy and consent?”

-## Recommended Answer
+## ------------ Answer --------------

-User recordings are stored de-identified with explicit opt-in consent.
+All recordings are opt-in and stored de-identified.

-The system maintains immutable audit logs for BMRC review and operational accountability.
-We intentionally avoid storing unnecessary personally identifiable information, and all severe-case escalation is handled through authorized healthcare workflows.

-Privacy and ethics are treated as core infrastructure requirements, not post-launch additions.
+We maintain immutable audit logs and plan BMRC-reviewed deployment with strict human oversight.

 ## Numbers / References

-- Opt-in consent model
+- Opt-in consent
-- Immutable audit log
+- Immutable audit logs
-- BMRC ethics review pathway
+- BMRC review pathway

 References:
 - submission/summary.md